Do you want to start your blog? This step-by-step guide is for anyone wishing to launch a successful website or blog.

-Community blogs offer location specific information to residents of a particular area.
-Local neighborhood watch blogs fall into this category and usually cover items of interest to those who are nearby.
+- Community blogging portals: Community blogs offer location-specific information to residents of a particular area.
+Local neighborhood watch blogs fall into this category and usually cover interest items for those nearby.

 Strategies for Blogging Success

 Whether or not you’re successful as a blogger can mean various things to different people.
-While a personal blogger might consider success to mean that they’ve received five-hundred pageviews in a day, success to a professional blogger means that they’ve earned enough income for the month.
+While a personal blogger might consider success to mean receiving five-hundred page views in a day, success to a professional blogger means earning enough income for the month.

 Establishing Blog Authority

 Your blog’s authority can be established and built up to maintain your influence over a particular niche no matter your industry.
 When your blog becomes a trusted source of useful and interesting information, your authority grows.
 Before blogging, create a plan of attack that encourages growth in your area of expertise.